 I am a Senior Member of Technical Staff in the Computational Multiphysics Department.
 I have been at Sandia since July 2015, and I currently work in both analyst and developer roles on the ALEGRA team.

 My background is in computational solid mechanics, and my main areas of interest center around computational modeling of multiphysics and multiscale systems and include:

 - microstructural origins of macroscale behavior,

 - material model development,

-- multiphysics methods for arbitrary Lagrangian-Eulerian simulations in areas of high-velocity impact dynamics, shock physics, thermomechanics, electromechanics, and magnetohydrodynamics,
+- multiphysics methods for arbitrary Lagrangian-Eulerian simulations in areas of solid mechanics, shock physics, electromechanics, magnetohydrodynamics, and high-velocity impact dynamics,

 - numerical methods, scalable algorithms, and software implementations for multiphysics modeling on next-generation architectures.